 LOST WORDS - NIKOLAIKIRCHE

-The art installation LOST WORDS transformed the interior of the Nikolaikirche in Berlin into a space of association and reflection.
-It weaves through the central nave of the church, with a threaded mesh in which Bible pages float around the visitors of the space.
-The Bible pages come from editions in different languages symbolising the global intertwining of the Reformation and the biblical message.
+The art installation LOST WORDS transformed the interior of Berlin's Nikolaikirche into a space of association and reflection.
+The piece weaves through the central nave of the church.
+It is a threaded mesh in which Bible pages float around the visitors of the space.
+The Bible pages were collected from Bible editions in different languages symbolising the global intertwining of the Reformation and the biblical message.

-To capture the unique sensations that I felt visiting this space I decided to position the camera at different heights for each photograph, getting closer or further away from the mesh of black thread.
-Capturing some closeup shots of the Bible pages was also important and difficult to achieve given the concave form described by the web holding them.
+To capture the unique sensations that I felt visiting this space I decided to create panoramas at different heights, following the flow of the lines and getting closer or further away from the mesh of black thread.
+Capturing some closeup shots of the Bible pages was important and difficult to achieve given the concave form described by the web holding them.
+This is one of those situations where using a camera system that allows for the photography of the space below the camera becomes essential.
+Of course using a DSLR system also produces greater image fidelity and detail than an automated panorama photography system or a one shot 360 camera.

-When the visitor walks through the art installation, the space compresses and expands again towards the area or the church where the altar used to be.
-On this area there is a finer, lighter mesh with no Bible pages and for this show I place the camera precisely under a wing of an angel, inviting the viewer to look up once again and reflect on the exhibition.
+When the visitor walks through the art installation, the space first compresses and later expands towards the area where the altar used to be.
+On this area there is a finer, lighter mesh with no Bible pages and there I placed the camera precisely under a wing of an angel, inviting the viewer to look up once again and reflect on the exhibition.